Quantity Surveying MSc

 Choose Kingston's Quantity Surveying MSc

 Quantity surveyors play a key role in the construction industry, ensuring that development costs are appropriately and accurately managed.
-Kingston University is a long-established Royal Institution of Chartered Surveyors partnership university, and this course (which is accredited by RICS) will equip you with the skills and knowledge to start you on a career that offers enormous scope for team working, travel and financial rewards.
+Kingston University is a long-established Royal Institution of Chartered Surveyors partnership university, and this course will equip you with the skills and knowledge to start you on a career that offers enormous scope for team working, travel and financial rewards.

 What will you study?